Sz-Tim/isRev/ms/msDraft.md

 **E-mail:** timothy.szewczyk@colorado.edu
 **Telephone:** 303-735-0441
 **Fax:** 303-735-0128
+**Abstract:**
-**Abstract:** Understanding the patterns of species ranges, community structure, and species richness is a key step in uncovering the underlying ecological and evolutionary processes.
+Identifying the patterns of species ranges, community structure, and species richness is a key step in uncovering the underlying ecological and evolutionary processes.
 Here, I explore patterns of ant communities along elevational gradients across the globe.
-With 20 robust ant elevational datasets, 16 of which include species-level elevational distribution data, I investigate elevational range sizes, community variation and structure, and richness at the species, genus, and subfamily levels.
+I investigate elevational range sizes, community variation and structure, and richness at the species, genus, and subfamily levels using 20 robust ant elevational datasets, 16 of which include species-level elevational distribution data.
 With these datasets, I show that ant elevational range sizes are smaller in the tropics and increase with latitude.
 Gradient-wide beta diversity and turnover correspondingly increase with latitude.
 These patterns dissolve at higher taxonomic levels where ant communities are highly nested.
 Ant elevational range size does not increase consistently with elevation.
 Unlike beta diversity, elevational patterns of richness do not show a latitudinal trend.
 Richness is typically highest at intermediate elevations and patterns are qualitatively similar across taxonomic levels.
 The richness pattern along an elevational gradient is not driven by a single genus or subfamily, but rather emerges from the roughly congruent patterns of each subtaxon.
-Despite incredible biological variability, the species richness of many ant genera and subfamilies appear to be driven by similar processes.
+Despite incredible biological variability, the elevational species richness patterns of many ant genera and subfamilies appear to be driven by similar processes.

 **Keywords:** Formicidae, richness, taxonomic level, altitude, range size, beta diversity

-**Stray sentences**
-Along tropical elevational gradients, ant species typically have small elevational ranges with many species detected at just one elevation [@LongColw2011; @Olson1994; @Samson1997; @Fisher1998; @Bruhl1999].
-Several analyses have reported support for the elevational extension of Rapoport's Rule, finding that high elevation ant species tend to have broader elevational ranges compared to low elevation species [@Olson1994; @Sanders2002; @Lessard2007].
-In contrast, ant species ranges were largest at low elevations in Costa Rica [@LongColw2011].
-However, a recent review found little support for this hypothesis across an array of taxa when accounting for biases in estimating the mean range size [@McCaBrac2012].
-While elevational trends in ant communities and range sizes have been demonstrated in several systems (e.g., )[@BurwNaka2011; @Fisher1998; @Lessard2007; @LongColw2011; @MunyFoor2012].
-Nevertheless, high species turnover is not universal among the tropical gradients and turnover is consistently low in the temperate datasets.
-With common interpretations of turnover and nestedness **CITE**, the high nestedness with low turnover along most gradients suggests that environmental filtering is more important than biotic interactions in determining the ant genus communities across elevations.
-Moreover, the number of genera and, to a lesser extent, the number of subfamilies tend to correspond with the number of species across elevations.
-Additionally, neither the richness patterns nor the proportional dominance of the most speciose subtaxon show latitudinal trends.
-Nonetheless, given the disparate number of species within each ant genus or subfamily, the pattern of species richness may simply result from the richness pattern of the most speciose genus or subfamily along the gradient.
+# Acknowledgments
+I am indebted to the authors whose work is reanalyzed here.
+I would also like to thank Dr. Christy McCain, Dr. Michael Breed, Kevin Bracy Knight, Holly D’Oench, and Helen McCreery for their insightful comments and helpful advice.

 \newpage